11 Things Your Partner Should Never Say To You, Because Words Can Be More Damaging Than You Think

 2. "That's so stupid"

-It's never acceptable for your partner to insult your intelligence, or to imply that something you like is "dumb."
-As relationship expert Noni Ayana M.Ed. tells me, when you're on the receiving end of such comments, it really can hurt your sense of self-worth.
+It's never acceptable for your partner to insult your intelligence, or to imply that something you say or like is "dumb."
+As relationship expert Noni Ayana M.Ed. tells Bustle, when you're on the receiving end of such comments, it really can hurt your sense of self-worth.
 Plus, it's just downright rude.

 3. "Are you really wearing that?"